calendarium-romanum/historical/README.md

 will help you transform your conventional `calendarium-romanum` sanctorale data file to a XML file used to encode historical development of a calendar.
-Edit it and specify changes in time (later on there will be documentation how to do that).
+Edit it and specify changes in time (later on there will be documentation describing how to do that, for now you're left with examples in the `data` and `spec` directories).

 Then code like this will create `Sanctorale` representing state of the calendar at the specified point of time: